mohitkumar9936/resume.json/README.md

 		"email": "2018kucp1144@iiitkota.ac.in",
 		"phone": "9936342476",
 		"website": "---Enter Link of website(if any) ---", "summary": "My name is Mohit Kumar.
 I am from Sonbhadra, Uttar Pradesh.
-I have completed my schooling from Robertsganj and now I am pursuing B.Tech from IIIT Kota Jaipur Rajasthan in Computer Science Engineering, currently I am in 3rd year, I have good knowledge of C, C + +, Java,HTML, CSS and python programming languages.
-I love to play to the Cricket match and Listening music.", "location": {
+I have completed my schooling from Robertsganj and now I am pursuing B.Tech from IIIT Kota Jaipur Rajasthan in Computer Science Engineering.", "location": {
 			"address": "COLLECTORATE OFFICE LODHI, ROBERTSGANJ",
 			"postalCode": "231216",